aws-samples/aws-modernization-with-gremlin/content/50_automating_experiments/20_Automation_API.md

 ![Gremlin UI - Gremlin API - Attack Pending](/images/gremlin_ui_api_attack_unleashed.png)
 You can read more about Gremlin's API via our [Docs](https://www.gremlin.com/docs/api-reference/overview/) and you can also use our [interactive Swagger documentation](https://app.gremlin.com/api) when you are logged in.

+You can leverage Gremlin's API your CI/CD pipelines or other tooling.